naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue streams from ads, affiliate links, digital products, and memberships.
+Track and optimize your WordPress site's monetization efforts with detailed analytics, conversion tracking, and revenue insights.

 ## Features
-- Add and manage revenue entries by source
+- Track page views and conversions
-- View total and detailed revenue reports
+- View revenue analytics in the WordPress admin
-- Shortcode to display total revenue on frontend
-- Simple and intuitive admin dashboard
-- Premium upgrade for advanced analytics and integrations
+- Easy integration with affiliate links, ads, and digital products
+- Detailed reporting for each page

 ## Installation
-1. Upload the `wp-revenue-tracker` folder to the `/wp-content/plugins/` directory
+1. Upload the `wp-revenue-tracker.php` file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Revenue Tracker' in the admin menu to start tracking
+3. Visit the 'Revenue Tracker' menu in your admin dashboard to view analytics

 ## Setup
-- Add revenue entries by selecting source, amount, and date
-- View your revenue overview and total in the dashboard
-- Use the shortcode `[wp_revenue_total]` to display total revenue on any page or post
+- No additional setup required for basic tracking
+- To track conversions, use the following JavaScript: javascript jQuery.post(ajaxurl, {
+    action: 'track_conversion',
+    page: window.location.pathname,
+    revenue: 10.99 // Replace with actual revenue
+  });

 ## Usage
-- Regularly update your revenue entries to keep accurate records
+- View revenue and conversion data in the admin dashboard
+- Use the conversion tracking code on thank you pages or after successful transactions
-- Use the data to optimize your monetization strategies
+- Optimize your monetization strategy based on real data
-- Upgrade to premium for advanced features like export, integrations, and detailed analytics

 ## Support
-For support and feature requests, visit our website or contact support.

-## License
-GPLv2 or later
+For support, please contact support@example.com